 This article is for IT consultancies, cloud services providers, managed service providers and XaaS providers, which can build large recurring revenues.
 It is a topic I feel quite passionate about, having worked in and around this sector for most of my career.

 At first sight, service providers may seem to offer similar services and solutions which are interchangeable.
 But why not look at this in a positive way instead of a negative way?
 You have a blank canvass upon which to present the business as it really is and highlight its best features.

-IT services are generally sold as solutions – i.e. the vendor provides a solution that answers a problem that customers cannot solve on their own.
+Companies generally sell IT services as solutions – i.e. the vendor provides a solution that meets a need for the customer.
 Since MSPs can manage their customers’ entire IT infrastructures, including cyber-security, technology migrations and upgrades, they must earn 100% trust from their customers.
 The challenge today is the modern, supplier-agnostic customer.